Wirksworth: Transport

+Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals are received from the local relay TV transmitter.

+Wirksworth's local radio stations are BBC Radio Derby on 95.3 FM, Capital Midlands on 102.8 FM, and Greatest Hits Radio Midlands on 101.8 FM.

+The Matlock Mercury is the town's weekly local newspaper.

 Culture and community

 Events

-Early April: Wirksworth Book Festival, launched in 2016, is a sister event to the Wirksworth Festival, celebrating books and reading, particularly local writers.
+The Wirksworth Book Festival was launched in 2016 and takes place in early April.
+It is a sister event to the Wirksworth Festival, celebrating books and reading, particularly local writers.

-Early June: Wirksworth well dressing and carnival.
+The Wirksworth well dressing and carnival takes place in early June.
 This was adapted after the arrival of piped water, so that taps as well as wells are decorated.

-First Sunday after 8 September: Clipping the church, an ancient custom, in which the congregation join hands to encircle the building.
+The first Sunday after September 8th is Clipping the church, an ancient custom, in which the congregation join hands to encircle the building.
 This occurs on the Sunday after the Feast of the Nativity, the church's dedication.

-September: Wirksworth Festival, which has celebrated and promoted arts in the town since 1995.
+The Wirksworth Festival was established in 1995 and takes place in September.
 It features crafts, exhibitions and street theatre.

+In October, the Sunday after the Farmer's Market is Wizarding Day, a Harry Potter fan event.

-First weekend in December: The Glee Club holds an annual pantomime.
+The Glee Club annual pantomime takes place on the first weekend of December.

 Community facilities

 Fanny Shaw's Playing Field, just beyond the centre, is the main recreation area for the north of the town.
 It includes a play area.
 In the south is the "Rec", another children's play area, along with cricket and football pitches.
-There are public toilets in the car park alongside the United Reformed Church in Jubilee Court.
+There are public toilets in the car park alongside the United Reformed Church at Baromote Croft.

 Cultural references

 Haarlem Mill has been mentioned as the possible model for the mill in George Eliot's The Mill on the Floss.
 The town of Snowfield in George Eliot's Adam Bede is also said to be based in Wirksworth; Dinah Morris, a character in that novel, is based on Eliot's aunt, who lived in Wirksworth and whose husband ran the silk mill, which used to house the Wirksworth Heritage Centre.

 Wirksworth was the main location of ITV's Sweet Medicine in 2003, having featured as an occasional location in its forerunner, Peak Practice.
 More recently, some of Mobile was filmed on a train on the Ecclesbourne Valley Railway, and much of an episode of the BBC series Casualty was set in the town.

-Wirksworth features in the 2015 memoir The Long Road Out of Town by author and journalist Greg Watts, who grew up there.
+Wirksworth features in the 2015 memoir, The Long Road Out of Town, by author and journalist Greg Watts, who grew up there.

 Middle Peak Quarry, on the outskirts of Wirksworth, featured in the 2010 music video "Unlikely Hero" by the Hoosiers.